voutilad/dumb-ws/README.md

 Seriously...if your project already can link to `libtls` all you need to do is copy the 2 files I said and be done with it!
 You don't need to build anything here.

+> Note: on some platforms that provide libressl via package management, `libtls` might be installed as `liblibretls`

 ## lolwut, testing?
 I'm testing against some popular (for some definition of "popular") websocket implementations in:
 - [Go](./go-test) -- run `go build` and run the resulting binary